WCIS-FM: Trade with Family Life Network

-In March 2016, as part of a multiple-station swap, the FM 105.1 license (along with 96.7) was traded to the Family Life Network in exchange for the FM 92.1 license in Baldwinsville (currently WOLF-FM, which is itself moving to FM 102.1).
-WOLF's intellectual property would move to 92.1, which provides a stronger signal over Syracuse proper.
-When the change is complete, 105.1 and 96.7 will change call signs (to WCIS-FM and WCIO respectively) and adopt FLN's Christian radio format.
-However on June 15, the Federal Communications Commission denied the trade and fined FoxFur and Wolf Radio $20,000 for violating the multiple ownership rule (because companies' owner Craig Fox illegally operated eight licenses, where ownership limits in the market are seven).
+In March 2016, as part of a multiple-station swap, the FM 105.1 license (along with 96.7) was traded to the Family Life Network in exchange for the FM 92.1 license in Baldwinsville (then WSEN-FM).
+WOLF-FM's intellectual property would move to 92.1, which provides a stronger signal over Syracuse proper.
+When the change was complete, 105.1 and 96.7 would call signs (to WCIS-FM and WCIO respectively) and adopt FLN's Christian radio format.
+However, on June 15, the Federal Communications Commission denied the trade and fined FoxFur and Wolf Radio $20,000 for violating the multiple ownership rule (because companies' owner Craig Fox illegally operated eight licenses, where ownership limits in the market are seven).
 The sale was reconfigured and approved by the FCC in September 2016, also reducing the fine to $16,000 in recognition of Fox's prompt correction of the error; the consummation of the sale occurred on August 21, 2017.

 Repeaters and translators

+Since 2009, the programming of 105.1 FM has been simulcast on WCIO (96.7 FM) in Oswego, New York.
+This station went on the air in July 1990 as WZOS.
+Its original owner, OSQ Broadcasting (controlled by John C. Clancy, then-owner of WATN and WTOJ in Watertown and WCDO AM–FM in Sidney), sold the station to Binder-Johnson Broadcasting for $234,000 in 1992.
+As WZOS, the station had an adult contemporary format as "Z96".

+WZOS was silent by November 1996, and was sold in a bankruptcy auction to Craig Fox for $65,000 the following year.
+Fox brought WZOS back on the air in August 1997 as a simulcast of his talk radio station in Syracuse, WOLF (1490 AM), and changed the call sign to WOLF-FM on September 5.
+The WOLF stations, along with WKGJ in Auburn, replaced talk with Radio Disney on May 3, 1999.

+WOLF-FM, along with WWLF-FM (100.3) in Sylvan Beach, broke from the WOLF simulcast on December 7, 2006, and launched a rhythmic adult contemporary format under the "Movin'" brand.
+The call sign was changed to WMVN in 2009, freeing the WOLF-FM call sign for use on 105.1; on November 30, 96.7 would switch to simulcasting 105.1's country format under the WWLF-FM call sign.
+The 100.3 facility, which had earlier changed from WWLF-FM to WMVU, retained the "Movin'" programming and took on the WMVN call sign.